 Tuition and Fees

 Tuition and fees are assessed by the Office of the Registrar each semester.
 Tuition, fees, and charges are subject to change by the Regents of the University of California; accordingly, final approved levels (and thus a student’s final balance due) may differ from year to year.
-For fee definitions and the most current fee schedule please the Office of the Registrar website regarding “Fee Schedules”.
+For fee definitions and the most current fee schedule please the Registrar's Tuition, Fees and Residency website.

 Nonresident Supplemental Tuition

 Nonresident Supplemental Tuition (NRST) for out-of-state doctoral students in Social Welfare will only be covered by a Doctoral Student Support Package for the first year.
 Social Welfare doctoral students who are U.S. citizens or permanent residents are expected to establish California residency at the end of their first year in California and to maintain residency throughout their studies.
 For further information about residency classification and instructions on how to establish residency, please visit California Residency for Tuition Purposes.

 International students in F-1 or J-1 status are not eligible to establish California residency and must pay nonresident supplemental tuition EXCEPT for a three-year exemption when advanced to doctoral candidacy.
 The Social Welfare Dean’s Doctoral Fellowship will pay NRST on behalf of international students for the first three years of study.

 Students receiving any university fellowship support are subject to all university rules, regulations and eligibility requirements for financial support.
 Students receiving external fellowships must also refer to the fellowship terms set by the corresponding agency, including terms regarding supplementation with employment or another fellowship.